Near and Middle Eastern Civilizations

 • In consultation with the supervisor, examining committee, and supervisory committee (if it has already been established), students will prepare a short draft proposal of two to four pages with bibliography by May of Year 2.
 The short draft proposal will direct some of the preparation for the comprehensive examinations which will take place by the end of the first session of Year 3.
 A final proposal of at least 10 pages plus bibliography is to be approved by the supervisory committee within one to two months of the completion of the comprehensive exams.

 • Students are required to demonstrate reading comprehension in two languages of modern scholarship (typically French and German), the first by the end of Year 1 in residence, and the second by the end of Year 2 of residence.
 A language other than French or German may be substituted with approval of the Academic Advisor and the Graduate Coordinator.
 In some cases, the department may require competence in another language relevant to the student's program.
 The choice of language(s) must be approved by the department.
+Note that the modern language requirements are in addition to the course requirements and do not count as part of the 6.0 FCEs.

 • Residence.
 Students are required to be registered on campus for the period during which coursework requirements are being fulfilled, and in no case for less than two academic years.